LayerXcom/safety-oracle/README.md

 2. Convert the lobbying graph to an undirected graph by connecting edges (valdiators) connected bidirectionally.

-3. Calculate the minimum size of the maximum weighted clique using the above formula in O(1) time.
+3. Calculate the minimum size of the maximum weighted clique using the above formula in `O(1)` time.

-4. Calculate the maximum weighted clique C.
+4. Calculate the maximum weighted clique `C`.

 5. `t = ceil(W(C) - W(V)/2) - 1`. (`q > n/2 + t`)